electerm/electerm/README.md

 ```

 ## Upgrade
+- When new version released, you will get upgrade notification after you start electerm again.

-- if you downloaded it, then just download the latest edition, reinstall.
+- If you downloaded it, then just download the latest edition, reinstall.
-- if you install from npm, just run `npm i -g electerm` again.
+- If you install from npm, just run `npm i -g electerm` again.

 ## Features
-- work as a terminal/file manager or ssh/sftp client(similar to xshell)
+- Work as a terminal/file manager or ssh/sftp client(similar to xshell)
-- global hotkey to toggle window visibility (simliar to guake, default is `ctrl + 2`)
+- Global hotkey to toggle window visibility (simliar to guake, default is `ctrl + 2`)
-- support multi platform(linux, mac, win)
+- Support multi platform(linux, mac, win)
-- support multi-language(https://github.com/electerm/electerm-locales, contribute welcome)
+- Support multi-language(https://github.com/electerm/electerm-locales, contribute welcome)
+- Double click to directly edit remote file(small ones).

 ## Issues/todo/roadmap/tell me what you think
 https://github.com/electerm/electerm/issues